From the Desert Research Institute: Many Western communities rely on snow from mountain forests as a source of drinking water...

 A new NASA study has concluded California accumulated a debt of about 20 inches of precipitation between 2012 and 2015....

 The state climatologist discusses the current drought and the signs of climate change.
-Is the current drought a harbinger of...
+Is the current drought a harbinger of the future?
+With the winter season once again seemingly passing California by, officials are bracing for a fourth year of...

 The University of California’s Agriculture and Natural Resources (UCANR) has developed a series of webinars titled Insights: Water and Drought...